curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 Thank you for noticing me.
 I love existence.
 I want it to continue.

-# As your Relationships Live and Breathe
+# As our Relationship Lives and Breathes

 *Ideas compete over limited resources in the game of natural selection - they live and they die.
 Thought on top of thought.*